 Number 4 – Nuts

-In relation to peanut butter, number six on this list is nuts!
+In relation to peanut butter, this cheap muscle building foods list includes nuts!
 The two cheapest options of nuts are peanuts and walnuts.
 These have a unique benefit compared to just regular peanut butter, they’re more of a portable alternative that you can bring with you.
-I typically toss them into a sandwich bag, bring them with me on the road or wherever I go and just snack on them.
+I typically toss them into a sandwich bag.
+Typically I bring them on the road or wherever I go and just snack on them.
 These nuts will give you a high amount of calories, fats, and a decent amount of protein.

 Number 5 – Oats

 The price of oats is incredibly low and offer a great source of complex carbohydrates that you can use throughout the day.
 These are slow digestion carbs that will not cause significant insulin spikes.
-I typically eat oats in the very beginning of the morning and sometimes I’ll mix the oats with my protein shake.
+I typically eat oats in the very beginning of the morning.
+Sometimes, I’ll mix the oats with my protein shake.
 Mixing it with a protein shake makes it taste amazing and it’s also a great source of fiber.

 If you have room in the budget for some fruit, I highly recommend you toss some fruit to mix with the oats which will turn your oats into a great tasting breakfast that will kick-start your day.